Note: Today we're shipping orders for in-stock items placed June 20.

 Imagine that for years, your children ate mainly candy.
 Imagine that you did, too.
 Imagine an entire nation on a candy diet.
 Imagine the health consequences.

-The human body is an absolute marvel; scientists have a long way to go to understand a tenth of how we work.
+The human body is an absolute marvel; scientists have a long way to go to understand more than a small fraction of how we work.
 But as capable and as resilient as our bodies are, common sense and history teach that we need wholesome, nutritious food to remain healthy and strong.
 The denatured byproducts being mass marketed today don't provide what we need, because they've been profoundly altered by processes in which real nutrition is considered last, or not at all.

 Homemade artisan whole grain breads There's a great solution to this problem.
 By grinding grains in your kitchen and using the whole grain flour while it's fresh, you get the nutrition needed for strength and health.
 You also get far tastier food, with genuine character—incomparably more satisfying than today's mass marketed pretenders.
 After transitioning to whole grains, putting out a plate of white styro-bread will elicit comments like "Why are you giving us this ... and where's the good stuff ?".
 Even flour labeled as "whole grain" in stores falls far short of what you can easily grind yourself, because unless it's ground while you wait, the essential Vitamin E in true whole grain flour would go rancid in days (meaning that it's probably been removed), and all nutrients begin steadily oxidizing-away from exposure to oxygen as soon as grain is milled.
 What's in those bags is not whole grain flour if it's been sitting on a shelf for even a few days; that's literally impossible.